gencay/vscode-chatgpt/README.md

 - We assume no responsibility of any issues that you may face using this extension.
 Your use of OpenAI services is subject to OpenAI's [Privacy Policy](https://openai.com/privacy/) and [Terms of Use](https://openai.com/terms/).
 - 💻 Open AI ChatGPT: https://chat.openai.com/
 - 🖼️ Open AI Dall-E-2: https://openai.com/dall-e-2/
-- 🧪 Uses [unofficial nodejs OpenAI API wrapper](https://github.com/transitive-bullshit/chatgpt-api) for conversational fetch calls to api.openai.com.
+- 🧪 Uses [NodeJS OpenAI API wrapper](https://github.com/transitive-bullshit/chatgpt-api) for conversational fetch calls to api.openai.com.